ddubrava/angular-yandex-maps/.github/PULL_REQUEST_TEMPLATE.md

-## PR Type

-What kind of change does this PR introduce?
+## What kind of change does this PR introduce?

 - [ ] Bugfix
 - [ ] Feature
 - [ ] Refactoring
 - [ ] Build or CI related changes
 - [ ] Documentation content changes

+## Which library does this PR affect?

+- [ ] angular-yandex-maps-v2
+- [ ] angular-yandex-maps-v3

 ## What is the current behavior?